Rocky Dwyer: Awards and recognition

 He is a Fellow of the Royal Society of Arts, the Chartered Professional Accountants of Ontario, the Institute of Chartered Accountants of Ontario, and the Society of Management Accountants of Canada.
 In 2022, he received the Queen Elizabeth II Platinum Jubilee Medal, and in 2024 he received the King Charles III Coronation Medal.

-He has received multiple Emerald Literati – Outstanding Reviewer Awards for his work with the The International Journal of Health Governance and Management Research Review.
+He has received multiple Emerald Literati – Outstanding Reviewer Awards for his work with The International Journal of Health Governance and Management Research Review.
 He received an Excellence in Coaching Award from Athabasca University.
 He was awarded a Chancellor’s Commendation and a PVOT National Award from The Most Venerable Order of the Hospital of St. John of Jerusalem, Canada Priory.
 He is an honorary member of Delta Mu Delta.
 He has also received the Alan G. Ross Award for Writing Excellence, Capital Educators Award, Deputy Ministers Outstanding Achievement Award, Rita Turner Award and the Publons Multidisciplinary Peer Reviewer Award.